sampsyo/cs6120/content/blog/2023-12-11-arrays-and-variable-arguments-in-Bril.md

 +++
-title = "Variable Arguments in Bril and Arrays in the TypeScript compiler" [extra] bio = """
+title = "Variable Arguments in Bril and Arrays in the TypeScript Compiler" [extra] bio = """
  Alice is an M.Eng student studying Computer Science.
 She is broadly interested in compilers, systems and algorithm design.